e-v-s/CTI-case-study/docs/07-novo-ataque-seg-email.md

 Since VirusTotal and Hybrid-Analysis turned up nothing, I inspected the HTTP requests via BurpSuite.

 As soon as the malicious page loads, the request below fires.
-On line 09 there’s an `XMLHttpRequest` (an AJAX/XHR call) that typically fetches JSON payloads via JavaScript in the background—here connecting to the attacker’s API.
+On line 09 there’s an `XMLHttpRequest` (an AJAX/XHR call) that typically fetches JSON payloads via JavaScript in the background, here connecting to the attacker’s API.

 <div style="display: flex;">
   <div style="justify-items: center; margin: 50px;">